Consensys/doc.quorum-key-manager/docs/Tutorials/ConnectInfura.md

     - Check that Infura has recorded your action with `<YOUR_PROJECT_ID>`.
     - Check that the transaction has been mined.
-      You should be able to view it on Etherscan.
+      You can view it on Etherscan.

 ## Next steps